digitalinteraction/eleventy-alembic-starter/README.md

 │
 ├── _includes           - Templates to use for rendering
-│   ├── home.njk        - A layout for the homepage with a hero and content │   └── html.njk        - A generic layout for HTML pages
+│   ├── home.njk        - A layout for the homepage with a hero and content │   ├── html.njk        - A generic layout for HTML pages
-│
+│   └── page.njk        - A layout that you can apply to a markdown file │
 ├── assets              - A folder of static assets that are copied in │   ├── hero.jpg        - The hero image on the home page